crlnvls/halloween-weather/README.md

 # 👻 Halloween Weather App

-An app where users can search or add current location to see a estimate of future weather conditions.
+An app where users can search or add their current location to see a estimate of future weather conditions.

 Demo: [https://halloween-weather.netlify.app](https://halloween-weather.netlify.app)